TeamGetTicket/NBATeamProject/README.md

 The following stretch user stories are implemented:

+- [x] Users can search team by name on search bar.
 - [x] Users can see the update game score in schedule tab.
 - [x] In schedule tab, users can see the detail game score after click the cell.
 - [x] In schedule tab, users can see the point leader info in detail game score view.